Jrmromao/prompt-craft/docs/DEVELOPMENT_PLAN.md

 ## Overview

-This document outlines the development priorities, security improvements, and implementation guidelines for the PromptCraft platform.
+This document outlines the development priorities, security improvements, and implementation guidelines for the PromptHive platform.
 The plan is organized into phases to ensure systematic and efficient development.

 Priority Levels: